francis-clairicia/EasyNetwork/docs/source/glossary.rst

       .. seealso:: :class:`.StapledPacketConverter` class.

+   composite serializer
+      A :term:`serializer` that processes different objects in input and output.

+      .. seealso:: :class:`.StapledPacketSerializer` class.

    converter
       An interface responsible for bridging the gap between the Python objects manipulated by the application/software and the :term:`data transfer objects <data transfer object>` handled by the :term:`serializer`.